cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-06-07-some-things-to-remember-before-acting-pretentiously.md

 What the hell?
 Seeking for "recognition" is clearly a selfish goal.
 I wonder why did I answer in that way.
-So I've been thinking deeply about this question and my true answer.
+So I've been thinking deeply about this question and what my true answer should have been.
 To my relief, I realize that I don't really want to be recognized in any way.
-**What I really want is to help and inspire others so they can achieve great things!**[^1] I'm glad I realized that, and I hope to never forget the long road that brought me here.
+**What I really want is to help and inspire others so they can achieve great things!**[^1] I'm glad I realized that, and I hope to never forget the long and arduous road that brought me here.
 Or am I starting to forget?
 Maybe I should recap how insignificant I am and how much I owe to others.
 Maybe now it's a good time to remember my humble roots.